 Plant rootstock and fertilization play a key role in stone fruit production and quality.
 Healthy rooting and the rapid development of an orchard depend on an appropriate annual fertilization program which must target balanced nutrition in order to optimize yield and quality.

 For an orchard in production, nitrogen fertilizer should be supplied at the end of winter or at the beginning of spring.
 Phosphorus, which has limited mobility, should be applied close to the tree roots.
 The best strategy for potash fertilization combines good fertilization at planting with an annual potassium supply.

 Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Resource Center for additional information regarding stone fruit nutrition, field trials and much more.
+Browse our Insights for additional information from our agronomist regarding stone fruit nutrition, field trials and much more.

 Check out our library of content geared towards teaching the best crop nutrition practices to growers around the world.